pitosalas/cleancont/output/2022-07-17-what-should-you-do-with-your-life-directions-and-advice-8211-alexey-guzey.md

 ---
 title: "What Should You Do with Your Life?
 Directions and Advice – Alexey Guzey"
-subtitle: "[ What Should You Do with Your Life?
-Directions and Advice – Alexey Guzey]( https://guzey.com/person..."
+subtitle: "What Should You Do with Your Life?
+Directions and Advice – Alexey Guzey"
 category: "1"
 tags: ["608", "2203", "2204"]
 date: "2022-07-17"